 PVA glue works best at room temperature, which allows it to dry quickly.
 It does not work as well in humid environments because the wood adhesive is not 100% water-resistant.

 PVA glues are safe for all woodworking projects.
-The non-toxic substance poses no environmental or health threats, so you don't need to worry if some touches your skin.
+The non-toxic substance poses no environmental or health threats, so you don’t need to worry if some of it touches your skin.

-It does have a vague scent of vinyl alcohol, and users should not consume PVA glues under any circumstance.
+That said, it does have a vague scent of vinyl alcohol, and users should not consume PVA glues under any circumstance.
 I’d recommend beer, or even white wine if you’re that desperate.

 White PVA Glue